QAnon, racism and ‘informational anarchy’: Experts on how Elon Musk changed Twitter

 Later, after Ye posted a swastika embedded within a Star of David, he was suspended from the platform.

-“I tried my best,” Mr Musk said on 2 December.
+“I tried my best,” Mr Musk said.
 “Despite that, he again violated our rule against incitement to violence.
 Account will be suspended.”

+That same day, neo-Nazi Andrew Anglin, founder of antisemitic white supremacist website The Daily Stormer, was reinstated.

 While he pledges to combat the presence of “bots” or fake accounts used to manipulate engagement on the platform, Mr Musk has relied on easily manipulated Twitter polls in an apparent attempt to justify his decision-making.